#RedefiningTriathlon

 The Bike

-Then, start your engines for the 16km bike circuit, beginning and ending at the iconic Singapore Grand Prix F1 Track.
-The course features a 900m stretch from the
+The bike course is 5 laps, beginning and ending at the iconic Singapore Grand Prix F1 Track.

 Each lap has an aid station giving athletes five opportunities to top up on energy and hydration.